KankakeeCommunityCollege/newsroom/_posts/2025-01-28-student-trustee-application-available.md

 The KCC Student Trustee application for the 2025-26 school year is now available.

-Students interested in the position can use the [application link](https://form.jotform.com/200476436597161 "Student Trustee application"){: target="_blank" rel="noopener"} to apply until Mar.
-7. The student chosen will receive a $5,000 scholarship for the 2025-26 school year!
+Students interested in the position can use the [application link](https://form.jotform.com/200476436597161 "Student Trustee application"){: target="_blank" rel="noopener"} to apply until March 7.
+The student chosen will receive a $5,000 scholarship for the 2025-26 school year!

 For more information, contact Maurice Sullivan at [msullivan@kcc.edu](mailto:msullivan@kcc.edu "Email Maurice Sullivan"){: target="_blank" rel="noopener"}.